 At the time of need, this memory helps out by providing references from its memory that matches with the current query.
 It can be used entirely (if the previous segment matches 100%) or partially (if some words match with the current text) by the translator, which provides better scope than to start any work from scratch.

 The speed of translation will automatically increase as the rate of using memories increases, as it will put more data into the memory, making it a bigger and better translation resource.

 Translation memory works by executing the following phases:

 - Breakdown: It divides the whole data entries or text into smaller sections or segments and saves them as individual segments, with respect to their respective phases.
-Once the segments are fully decomposed, they finally settles in the memory as the smallest unbreakable unit, commonly known as the translation units.
-They are smallest part of segment which cannot be divided further.
+Once the segments are fully decomposed, they finally settle in the memory as the smallest unbreakable unit, commonly known as the translation units.
+They are the smallest part of the segment which cannot be divided further.

 - Completely identical: These include saved segments which 100% matches with the comparing sentences or words.
 These can be easily and automatically replaced.

 - Almost identical: These include saved segments which 99% matches with the comparing sentences or words, such that there is a very minute difference in a single letter or any punctuation.